 WHERE DID YOU AND BEN GO TO LAW SCHOOL AND ARE YOU BOTH CURRENTLY PRACTICING?

-Ben and I went to the University of San Diego School of Law.
+Ben and I went to the University of San Diego School of Law (USD).
 We loved San Diego so much and never really envisioned ourselves leaving.
 But upon graduation and taking the California Bar, Ben got an amazing job offer in Phoenix, Arizona, which is where we now reside.
 Ben is practicing law full time as an attorney for a corporation headquartered here in Phoenix.
 He did not have to take the Arizona Bar as he simply just had to register as in-house counsel.
-I, on the other hand, would have to take the Arizona Bar if I wanted to practice law here.
+I, on the other hand, would have had to take the Arizona Bar if I wanted to practice law here.
 Instead, I decided to pursue blogging full time.
 And the good news is, I can always go back to law if I want to.
 But until then, I am really enjoying being creative and sharing the things I love with all of you.

 HOW DID YOU AND BEN MEET?

 Ben and I met briefly through a mutual friend in January of 2006 during the Sundance Film Festival.
 I had graduated college early and moved back to Utah for a time.
 He was best buddies with a few of my old high school friends and we all started hanging out.
 One night, during a Yellowcard concert a few months later, he kissed me.
 But sadly, I was getting ready to move to Boston a few days later for a job offer.
 I moved, and a few months later, he moved to St. Thomas.
 We lost touch and moved on with our lives… but then, in February of 2008, I moved back to Utah after the presidential campaign I was working on had ended.
 I wasn’t sure if I wanted to go to law school at that point, or grad school.
 So I enrolled in a class to prepare me to take the GMAT.
 And guess who was in that same class?!
-You guessed it!
-Ben!
+You guessed it, Ben!
 That first class happened to fall on my birthday, so Ben offered to take me out afterwards.
 I had a party planned back up in Park City, so I invited him (thinking he totally wouldn’t come).
 But he did!
-He drove all the way to Park City to come (about 40 minutes from Salt Lake).
+He drove all the way to Park City (about 40 minutes from Salt Lake).
 And we have literally been inseparable ever since.

-After finishing the GMAT class, I decided that grad school wasn’t for me.
+After finishing the GMAT class, I decided that grad school wasn’t for me (I hate math haha).
 My plan had always been to go to law school (that’s why I chose Political Science as my major at ASU).
 My Dad is an attorney and I had always wanted to be just like him.
 So, somehow, I convinced Ben to take the LSAT with me instead.
 We had only been dating for about two months but we both just kind of knew wherever we went to school, we wanted to be together.
 So, we took the LSAT, got into a few law schools together and ended up picking USD.
 We bought a house and moved in together and got engaged our second year of law school.
 Oh my gosh you guys, it’s seriously my fairytale.
 I love this man to the moon and back.

 I READ YOU’RE GOING THROUGH IN VITRO FERTILIZATION (IVF) TO TRY AND HAVE A BABY.
 WHERE ARE YOU AT IN THE PROCESS?